aeonSolutions/AeonLabs-Scientific-Research-Projects/README.md

 ■ **Expert Automation Files**

-The "Expert Automation Files" folder contains a collection of Excel workbooks related to Construction Building Materials , namely:
+The "[Expert Automation Files](https://github.com/aeonSolutions/AeonLabs-Scientific-Research-Projects/tree/master/Expert%20Automation%20Files)" folder contains a collection of Excel workbooks related to Construction Building Materials, namely:

-- Calculation of a mortar compostion
+- Calculation of a mortar composition
 - Sand Granulometry
-- Geopolimers
+- Geopolymers
 - Faury Method
 - Compressive Strenght

+A work done while I was a Junior Scientific Researcher in the Civil Engineering Department at the University of Minho.

 <br>